 Turn a postcard-sized focal piece into a flat side-slot pocket with one clear pull cue.

-Use a postcard panel around 10 x 7 cm, tape three edges to a thin backer, leave one side slot open, and add one flat insert.
+Use a postcard panel around 10 x 7 cm, attach three edges to a thin backer, leave the outer side slot open, and test one flat insert before adding a second slip.

 Decision Check